Scaly ground roller: Taxonomy

 Until the 2000s, the taxon was called Brachypteracias squamigera, in the genus Brachypteracias.
 The scaly ground roller, Geobiastes squamiger, is in the monotypic genus Geobiastes, however was originally placed in the genus Brachypteracias in 1838 by Frédéric de Lafresnaye.
 The species was moved to Geobiastes to reflect its unclear phylogenetic relationship with the sister taxon to its family Brachypteraciidae, Brachypteracias leptosomus.
 The scaly ground roller also has a different tarsometatarsus to hallux measurement ratio compared to the genera Brachypteracias, Uratelornis, and Atelornis, where the scaly ground roller has a smaller ratio (2.8) compared to the other genera (4.5).
 An enlarged tarsometatarsus may be a derived character in the family Brachypteraciidae.

 Etymology

-The generic name comes from γη (gē) 'ground' and βιαστης (biastēs) 'mighty, one who uses force'.
+The generic name comes from Greek γη (gē) 'ground' and βιαστης (biastēs) 'mighty, one who uses force'.
 Its specific epithet "squamiger" means "scale-bearing" in Latin, deriving from Latin squama 'scale' and -gera 'carrying'.

 Conservation status

 The scaly ground roller is threatened by habitat loss and is considered by IUCN to be a vulnerable species.
 Although threatened by removal of its ecological niche, it is more resilient to climate change and forest conversion effects than other similar species.
 Climate change can result in further loss of its habitat.
 It may also face risks from human hunters and domesticated dogs.